Compositional Fairness Constraints for Graph Embeddings: Experiments

 \section{Experiments}

-We investigated the impact of enforcing invariance on graph embeddings using three datasets: Freebase15k-237\footnote{ {\url{www.microsoft.com/en-us/download/details.aspx?id=52312}}}, MovieLens-1M\footnote{ {\url{grouplens.org/datasets/movielens/1m/}}}, and an edge-prediction dataset derived from Reddit.\footnote{ {\url{reddit.com}}} The dataset statistics are given in Table \ref{dataset_stats}.
+We investigated the impact of enforcing invariance on graph embeddings using three datasets: Freebase15k-237\footnote{ {\url{www.microsoft.com/en-us/download/details.aspx?id=52312}}}, MovieLens-1M\footnote{ {\url{grouplens.org/datasets/movielens/1m/}}}, and an edge-prediction dataset derived from Reddit.\footnote{ Using data from \url{ https://pushshift.io}, a previously existing dataset collected by Jason Baumgartner.
+The authors and their institutions were not involved in the data collection.} The dataset statistics are given in Table \ref{dataset_stats}.
 Our experimental setup closely mirrors that of \cite{madras2018learning} where we jointly train the main model with adversaries, but when testing invariance, we train a \textit{new} classifier (with the same capacity as the discriminator) to predict the senstive attributes from the learned embeddings.

-The goal of our experiments was to answer three questions: \begin{enumerate}[label={(\bf Q\arabic*)}, topsep=0pt, parsep=0pt, leftmargin=25pt, itemsep=2pt] \item \textbf{The cost of invariance}.
-What is the tradeoff between enforcing invariance on the representations and accuracy on the main edge prediction task? \item \textbf{The impact of compositionality.} How does the performance of a compositional approach, which jointly enforces fairness over a set of sensitive attributes, compare to a more traditional model that only enforces fairness on a single attribute? \item \textbf{Invariance on unseen combinations.} In settings with many sensitive attributes, is our approach able to enforce invariance even on combinations of sensitive attributes that it never saw during training? \end{enumerate} Throughout these experiments, we rely on two baselines: First, we compare against baselines that do not include any invariance constraints, i.e., models with $\lambda=0$.
+The goal of our experiments was to answer three questions: \begin{enumerate}[label={(\bf Q\arabic*)}, topsep=0pt, parsep=0pt, leftmargin=25pt, itemsep=2pt] \item \textbf{The invariance-accuracy tradeoff}.
+What is the tradeoff between enforcing invariance and accuracy on the main edge prediction task? \item \textbf{The impact of compositionality.} How does the performance of a compositional approach, which jointly enforces fairness over a set of sensitive attributes, compare to a more traditional model that only enforces fairness on a single attribute? \item \textbf{Invariance on unseen combinations.} In settings with many sensitive attributes, is our approach able to enforce invariance even on combinations of sensitive attributes that it never saw during training? \end{enumerate} Throughout these experiments, we rely on two baselines: First, we compare against baselines that do not include any invariance constraints, i.e., models with $\lambda=0$.
 Second, we compare against a non-compositional adversarial approach where we separately train $K$ distinct encoders and $K$ distinct adversaries for each of the $K$ sensitive attributes in the data.
 This non-compositional adversary is essentially an extension of \citet{edwards2015censoring}'s approach to the graph embedding domain.